The clustering of galaxies at z~0.5 in the SDSS-III Data Release 9 BOSS-CMASS sample: a test for the LCDM cosmology: Clustering of galaxies in the BOSS-CMASS sample: results from model and observations

 The redshift-space clustering results, both for the CMASS sample and the $\Lambda$CDM model given by the MultiDark simulation, are shown in Fig.~\ref{fig:z_MD}.
 As before, the shaded area represents cosmic variance estimates and differences between model and observations are better seen in the right panel.
 Peculiar velocities of galaxies inside virialized systems reduce the clustering signal thus lowering the slope of the correlation function at scales of $1$--$2\,\Mpch$.

-For scales in the range $\sim0.6$--$1\,\Mpch$ our model underpredicts the observed values, as already showed for the case of the projected correlation function.
-The agreement between the simulation measurement and observed redshift-space correlation function is quite remarkable at scales $\gtrsim 1\,\Mpch$.
-Differences are less than 2--3\% for a wide range of distances ranging from $2\,\Mpch$ to $20\,\Mpch$.
-At $20$--$40\,\Mpch$ the MultiDark results overpredict the observed clustering by about $\sim 10\%$.
-Statistically the differences are significant: the effect is about $3\sigma$ at $\sim30\,\Mpch$ (e.g., at $s=33.5\,\Mpch$ the redshift-space correlation function for the combined CMASS sample and MultiDark give $\xi_{\rm N+S}(s)=0.077\pm0.004$ and $\xi_{\rm MD}(s)=0.091\pm0.003$, respectively).
-The small differences between the $N$-body results and observations may be alleviated if we use a more sophisticated HAM procedure including, for instance, light-cone effects and a match to the stellar mass distribution at these redshifts.
-Nevertheless, the high level of agreement found between data and observations using the simple HAM procedure adopted here is a striking result.
+For scales in the range $0.5$--$0.8\,\Mpch$ our simple HAM overpredicts the observed values by an amount of the order of $30\%$.
+At larger scales ($\gtrsim0.8\,\Mpch$) the matching between the model and observations improves significantly.
+Differences are less than $3\%$ for a wide range of distances ranging from $0.8\,\Mpch$ to about $20\,\Mpch$.
+At $20$--$40\,\Mpch$ the MultiDark result overpredicts the observed clustering by $\gtrsim 10\%$.
+Statistically, the differences are significant: the effect is about $3\sigma$ at $\sim30\,\Mpch$ (e.g., at $s=33.49\,\Mpch$ the redshift-space correlation function for the combined CMASS sample and MultiDark gives $\xi_{\rm N+S}(s)=0.077\pm0.003$ and $\xi_{\rm MD}(s)=0.093\pm0.003$, respectively).
+At scales $\gtrsim 40\,\Mpch$ our HAM model and observations are consistent within $\sim1\sigma$.
+In tables~\ref{tab:proy_cf} and~\ref{tab:reds_cf} (see Appendix~\ref{app:b}) we present measurements and standard deviations of the correlations shown in Figs.~\ref{fig:wp_MD} and~\ref{fig:z_MD}.

+Despite of differences the overall match is quite good considering the simplicity of our method: the only free parameter used in our HAM is the abundance of (sub)haloes present in the simulation.
+The disagreement between the $N$-body results and observations could be related to the simple stochastic HAM adopted here and may be alleviated using a more sophisticated procedure including, for instance, light-cone effects and a match to the stellar mass distribution of the sample at these redshifts.
+On the other hand, the mismatch could also be due to some difference between the true cosmology and the one adopted for our simulation.
+In the following sections we will exploit the information encoded in our BOSS-CMASS abundance-matched halo sample as a way to shed some light on the actual trends of the real galaxy population.